 Who doesn’t love a creepy wedding photo on the cover of a book?
-In Breaking the Marriage Idol, evangelical professor Kutter Callaway challenges Americans to develop a new “theological anthropology” (vision of who people are and what a good life
+In Breaking the Marriage Idol, evangelical professor Kutter Callaway challenges American Christians to develop a new “theological anthropology,” or vision of who we are as people and

 I’ll be back to Maine next week for Thanksgiving with my husband’s folks.
 It should be fun.
 The day after Amos and I got married, I met my new Aunt Beth.
 She brought out a long genealogy that outlined my husband’s mother’s

 Steven Gray’s article, Can the Black Middle Class Survive, has stuck with me.
 I remember his excellent work as a reporter on Detroit for TIME magazine.
 Yet after a painful layoff, he lays out the challenges that middle-class Blacks faced in the recent economic tremors of America:

 Having written on Kazakh weddings for American readers, I’d also like to cover a Real American wedding for my Kazakh readers.
 Three months after the Kazakh wedding, I attended a family wedding in America.
 (See also the way comedian Stephen Colbert officiated a wedding

 As I’ve written before, I get curious whenever someone offers a “great opportunity” for shakes, vitamins, candles, or dishware.
 Usually, it means they’ve joined a direct-selling company (aka MLM, or multi-level marketing)–the kind that recruits buyers and sellers through friendship networks,